ThrillStays

 If you are a snowboarder, you can access the backcountry through splitboarding.
 A splitboard is a snowboard that separates into two halves, creating a pair of wide skis for the ascent.
 At the top, you reassemble the board and ride down as normal.

-Splitboarding has grown enormously and the equipment has matured to the point where it performs almost as well as dedicated ski touring gear on the uphill and almost as well as a regular snowboard on the downhill.
+Splitboarding has grown enormously and the equipment has matured to perform almost as well as dedicated ski touring gear on the uphill and almost as well as a regular snowboard on the downhill.
 The same avalanche safety principles and training apply.

 Your First Day of Ski Touring: What to Expect